Gallery of Weavings for Exhibition & Sale

 Galway Shawl is a memory of soft stones, sunshine & rugged sea.

-Woven with natural dyed wool and sparkling lurex t is a symbol of the enveloping warmth & comfort that women take from the work of their hands and pass on to those they love.
+Woven with natural dyed wool and sparkling lurex t is a symbol of the enveloping warmth & comfort that women take from the work of their hands and pass on.

 Sea Changes 2003